Position

 • Bachelor’s degree in Computer Science, Engineering, or a related field.

-• Strong understanding of software development lifecycle and testing methodologies.
+• Strong understanding of software development principles and methodologies.

 Is becoming a Application Engineer a good career path?